 The Audit Committee

-During the year the Audit Committee, operating under its terms of reference (which are available at the Company’s registered office), discharged its responsibilities, including reviewing and monitoring:
+During the year ended 30 June 2018 the Audit Committee, operating under its terms of reference (which are available at the Company’s registered office), discharged its responsibilities, including reviewing and monitoring:

 - developments in accounting and reporting requirements;

-- external auditors’ plan for the year-end audit of the Company and its subsidiaries;
+- external auditors’ plan for the year-end audit of the Company and the Group;

 - the Committee’s effectiveness;